Analysis | What’s the mandate for the next president? It’s harder than it’s ever been to answer that.

 During a Thursday meeting with the Democratic caucus, House Speaker Nancy Pelosi sought to encourage her party, perhaps somewhat demoralized by the absence of a blue wave, by reminding them that the majority of voters backed the Democratic nominee.

 “Just remember: Joe Biden has a mandate.
-We have a mandate,” said Pelosi, at the end of the call, according to CNN.
+We have a mandate,” Pelosi said at the end of the call, according to CNN.

 But even though former vice president Joe Biden received more votes than any presidential candidate in history, more than 68 million Americans voted against him.
-And the race will in some states will be so close that the president is threatening a recount, thus making it difficult for Biden to claim to have a mandate, which he has not done.
+And the race in some states will be so close that the president is threatening a recount, thus making it difficult for Biden to claim to have a mandate, which he has not done.

-What is clear from the available numbers so far is what the national polls previously revealed — not everyone supports the vision for America that either candidate put forward.
+What is clear from the available numbers so far is what the national polls previously revealed: Not everyone supports the vision for America that either candidate put forward.

 Or as author Ibrahim X. Kendi tweeted Thursday: “Americans are deeply divided — and we’re deeply divided over why we’re deeply divided.”